psilva261/timsort/BENCHMARKS.md

 ### Disclaimer

-The above benchmark applies only to one specific type of data element (`record` structure as defined in `bench_test.go`).
+The above benchmark applies only to one specific type of data element (`record` structure as defined in [bench_test.go][bench_test.go]).
 For other data types results may vary.

 [bench_test.go]: http://github.com/pgmmpk/timsort/blob/master/bench_test.go